 Buying a Used Stairlift

 For many, the thought of buying something used is less than ideal.
-While it is true that buying new will allow you to purchase the exact model that you prefer with the longest lifespan, refurbished stairlifts can be the right solution for many with a limited budget.
+While it is true that buying new will allow you to purchase the exact model that you prefer with the longest lifespan, used stairlifts can be the right solution for many with a limited budget.

 A pre-owned unit will typically cost between $2,200 and $2,500 with professional installation.
 The exact cost will be determined by the make, model, year, and overall condition that the stair lift is in.
-When buying used, it is important to choose a reputable provider that that will make sure that the unit is thoroughly inspected and refurbished prior to being re-installed in another home.
+When buying used, it is important to choose a reputable provider that will make sure that the unit is thoroughly inspected and refurbished prior to being re-installed in another home.

-With this price break comes some risk as used units are often no longer covered by a manufacturer warranty.
-Many providers that sell used stairlifts will offer a limited warranty that should give a buyer some piece of mind, but it will likely not be as comprehensive as the warranty on a brand-new lift.
+With the price discount, however, comes risk as used units are often no longer covered by the manufacturer's original warranty.
+Many providers that sell used stairlifts will offer a limited warranty that should give the buyer some peace of mind, but it will likely not be as comprehensive as the material and labor warranty on a brand-new lift.

-Keep in mind, it is not wise to purchase second hand direct from the owner.
+Keep in mind, it is not wise to purchase second hand directly from the owner.
 You want to make sure that service will be available should you have an issue, and this can be a challenge when the used lift is not bought from a reliable dealer.

-You should also understand that the selection of used models and available features may not match the inventory of new lifts that a provider can offer.
+You should also understand that the selection of used stair lifts and available features may not match the inventory of new lifts that a provider can offer.
 However, it is possible that a used lift will offer many of the features found on new lifts at a lower cost.

 Renting a Stair Lift